-- 1. Covering a Part D drug for you that is not on our Drug List.
-If we agree to cover a drug not on the Drug List, you will need to pay the cost-sharing amount that applies to all of our drugs.
-You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug. - 2.
+- 1. Covering a Part D drug for you that is not on our "Drug List." - 2.
 Removing a restriction for a covered drug.
-Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.
+Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our "Drug List."